 When you're in need of a plumber, it can be tempting to simply grab a local directory or do a quick search online and choose the first one who crops up (depending on how urgent it is).

 But, like all other trades, finding a good plumber isn’t always easy.
-Get it wrong and you could end up with the problem cropping up again, or even worse, find you have acquired some new issues.
+Get it wrong and you could end up with the same problem returning or find you've acquired some new issues.

-There are a few simple things to keep in mind when choosing a plumber.
+Here are a few things to keep in mind when choosing a plumber.

 Always choose a qualified plumber

-If you have a very basic plumbing problem and are a DIY enthusiast then you might be able to tackle the problem yourself, alternatively a local handyman should be able to sort things like a leaky tap.
+If you have a very basic plumbing problem and you're a DIY enthusiast, then you might be able to tackle the issue yourself or find a local handyman to sort it.
 But for anything else, always go for a qualified plumber.

-To ensure you get a good plumber, and one who is qualified, look for plumbers who are either listed on trade association websites, or who display the trade association logos on their site or adverts.
+To ensure you get a good qualified plumber, look for those who are either listed on trade association websites, or who display the trade association logos on their website or adverts.